Scholarships & Benefits

 John E. Ryan Merit Scholarship

 Recipients of the John E. Ryan Merit-Based Scholarship, named in honor of the late Dean, exemplify his passion for education and the legal profession.
 The inaugural 2012 entering class recipients retained their scholarship as long as they remained in the top one-third of their class at the end of each academic year.
 From the 2013 entering class through the 2016 entering class, recipients retained their scholarship as long as they maintained a 2.9 cumulative GPA at the end of the academic year.
-Beginning with the 2017 entering class, recipients will retain the scholarship as long as they maintain a 2.75 cumulative GPA at the end of the academic year.
+Beginning with the 2017 entering class, scholarship recipients must maintain at least a 2.75 GPA at the conclusion of each academic year to retain it.
+If the retention requirements are not met at the conclusion of any academic year, the scholarship is lost and will not be reinstated.
 For full-time students, the academic year ends after the spring semester.
 For part-time students, the academic year ends after the summer semester.
 Upon matriculation, the scholarship is applied to tuition and fees.

 Conditional Scholarship Retention (updated 05/17/17)